-The "southern threadleaf sundew" or d. filiformis var. tracyii, is a sticky, trappy addition to your bug-eating garden.
+Description: The "southern threadleaf sundew" or Drosers filiformis var. tracyii, is a sticky, trappy addition to your bug-eating garden.
 Growing over 1ft tall, it is one of the largest sundews in the world.
-Plant it with your venus flytraps and pitcher plants and watch it catch loads of gnats!
+It is a south-east United States native.
+Plant it with your venus flytraps and pitcher plants and watch it catch loads of gnats.

-Plant in full sun to part shade outdoors.
-Use peat moss in a very large planter and keep it wet.
-In a bog garden, use a mixture of peat moss and sand.
+How to grow sundews: Plant in full sun to part shade outdoors.
+Use peat moss and perlite in a very large planter and keep it wet.
 It loses its leaves in the winter.
 Cold hardy to 20F in a pot and 0F in the ground.

 Orders placed from the following states will ship Bare Root: AZ, CA, HI, ID, MT, NV, OR, UT, WA